facebookSPF, SCDF, ICA, Prison Service and Central Narcotics Bureau: Your Ultimate Guide to Salary, Sign-on Bonuses & Work Benefits

 SPF Direct-Entry Inspector Police Officer

-The SPF Inspector Police Officer’s salary varies according to performance during the interview, any relevant work experiences and if he has completed his full-time National Service.
+The SPF Inspector Police Officer’s salary varies according to interview performance, relevant work experiences, and whether he has completed his full-time National Service.
+There will also be a nine-month training programme that will include an overseas segment.

 Uniformed officers are eligible for the following:

-• Retirement benefits under the INVEST Scheme, a scheme that invests 13.25% of gross salary to earn investment returns for retirement.
-This scheme starts from your first year in service and will cease when you reach 55 years old.
+• Retirement benefits under the INVEST Scheme, which invests 13.25% of gross salary to earn investment returns for retirement.
+This scheme starts from your first year in service and will cease when you reach 55.
 Upon retirement, the officer can withdraw the full sum.

 • Strategic Payment Scheme: Inspectors are eligible for cash payouts of three months (Assistant Superintendent of Police and below) quantum upon reaching their 3, 6, 9, 12, 15, 20, and 25 years in service.

-• Police (Invest) Payment: In recognition of the challenging nature of Police work, you will also receive an annual cash payment, where the quantum of payment ranges from 0.75 months to 1.5 months, as you advance up the ranks.
+• Police (Invest) Payment: Recognizing the challenging nature of Police work, you will also receive an annual cash payment, where the quantum of payment ranges from 0.75 months to 1.5 months as you advance up the ranks.

 SPF Direct-Entry Sergeant

-The starting pay of a Police Force Direct-Entry Sergeant ranges from $2,000 – $2,960, and depends on academic standing, relevant work experiences and if he has completed full-time National Service.
+The starting pay of a Police Force Direct-Entry Sergeant ranges from $2,100 – $3,097, depending on academic standing, relevant work experiences, and whether he has completed full-time National Service.
+The Direct-Entry Sergeant will also have to undergo six months of training, which includes police defence tactics, physical training, lessons in criminal law, and training to equip you to be a Ground Response Force officer.

 Educational QualificationStarting Monthly Salary